Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 So, the cut-out pressure is 120 PSI, and the compressor will stop at that pressure?
 If you turn the switch off before the pressure reaches that 120 PSI and the switch pops back on, I suspect the switch is pooched.
 However, to ease the maintenance issue, let the compressor reach 120 PSI and stop automatically, or pull the plug when you’ve had enough.
 Either that or get the switch checked out.

 You didn’t answer me about the reading on the regulator gauge.
 If the knob is stripped from the inside (this is possible) it’s time for a new regulator.
-Try pushing the knob in or pull it out and see if it connects that way.
+Try pushing the knob in or pulling it out and see if it connects that way.
 Some regulators are built so that the knob can be disconnected internally by pulling or pushing the knob.
 If that doesn’t do anything, and you cannot adjust the downstream pressure, time for a new regulator.

 Bostitch Will Not Go Past 100 PSI and Never Gets to Cut Off Pressure